SECTION 1. The General Laws are hereby amended by inserting after chapter 93K the following new chapter:-

 Section 1.
 As used in this chapter, the following words shall have the following meanings unless the context clearly requires otherwise:-

-“Assertion of patent infringement”, means (i) sending or delivering a demand letter to a target; (ii) threating a target with litigation asserting, by alleging or claiming in a demand letter that the target has engaged in patent infringement; (iii) sending or delivering a demand letter to the customers of a target; or (iv) otherwise making claims or allegations in a demand letter, other than those made in litigation against a target, that a target has engaged in patent infringement or that a target should obtain a license to a patent in order to avoid litigation.
+“Assertion of patent infringement”, means (i) sending or delivering a demand letter to a target; (ii) threating a target with litigation asserting, alleging or claiming that the target has engaged in patent infringement; (iii) sending or delivering a demand letter to the customers of a target; or (iv) otherwise making claims or allegations, other than those made in litigation against a target, that a target has engaged in patent infringement or that a target should obtain a license to a patent in order to avoid litigation.

 “Person” shall include, where applicable, natural persons, corporations, trusts, partnerships, incorporated or unincorporated associations, and any other legal entity.

 “Target”, means a person residing in, conducting substantial business in, or having its principal place of business in Massachusetts and with respect to whom an assertion of patent infringement is made.

 Section 2.
 A person shall not make, in bad faith, an assertion of patent infringement.

 (a) In determining whether a person has made an assertion of patent infringement in bad faith, a court may consider the following:

 (1) The demand letter does not contain the following information: